-Supporting the adoption of container technology and container-native applications
+Supporting the infrastructure for adoption of container technology and container-native applications, Kubernetes, and DevOps practices

-The Container Adoption Boot Camp (DO700) immerses you in intensive, hands-on development of container-native applications deployed on Red Hat's implementation of Kubernetes, Red Hat® OpenShift® Container Platform.
+The Container Adoption Boot Camp for Administrators (DO700) immerses you in intensive, hands-on management of container-native applications deployed on Red Hat's implementation of Kubernetes, Red Hat® OpenShift® Container Platform, at enterprise scale.
+This course is for those seeking to make a quantum leap in their digital transformation journey.
+Making this shift requires the ability to support a growing number of clusters, stakeholders, applications, and users to achieve large-scale deployments.
 As part of enrollment, you will receive one year of Red Hat Learning Subscription Standard, which gives you unlimited access to all of our courses online, plus up to five certification exams and two retakes.

-This collection of courses is based on Red Hat OpenShift Container Platform 3.9 and Red Hat® Enterprise Linux® 7.5.
+This collection of courses is based on Red Hat OpenShift Container Platform 4.5.

 Course content summary

 Introduction to Containers, Kubernetes, and Red Hat OpenShift

 Control access to projects using role-based access control (RBAC)